AnnaKB9997/contador-react/README.md

 # Counter with React

 The application was developed with three buttons that increase and decrease one by one, finally, the reset function to return to the number zero.
+Were used {useState} to manage the counter status.

 ## Technology